parmbasra/pandas-challenge/README.md

 # pandas-challenge
-Using Pandas and Jupyter Notebook, create a report that includes the following data.
-Your report must include a written description of at least two observable trends based on the data.
-Module 4 Challenge
-Due Thursday by 7:59 Points 100 Submitting a text entry box or a website url In this assignment, you’ll create and manipulate Pandas DataFrames to analyse school and standardised test data.

-Background
-You are the new Chief Data Scientist for your local government area.
-In this capacity, you'll be helping the school board and mayor make strategic decisions regarding future school budgets and priorities.

-As a first task, you've been asked to analyse the area-wide standardised test results.
-You'll be given access to every student's maths and reading scores, as well as various information on the schools they attend.
-Your task is to aggregate the data to showcase obvious trends in school performance.

-Before You Begin
-Create a new repository for this project called pandas-challenge.
-Do not add this assignment to an existing repository.

-Clone the new repository to your computer.

-Inside your local Git repository, create a folder for this assignment and name it PyCitySchools.

-Add your Jupyter notebook to this folder.
-This will be the main script to run for analysis.

-Push these changes to GitHub or GitLab.

-Files
-Download the following files to help you get started:

-Module 4 Challenge filesLinks to an external site.

 Instructions
 Using Pandas and Jupyter Notebook, create a report that includes the following data.
 Your report must include a written description of at least two observable trends based on the data.